nadiacuuj/webscraping_lego/README.md

 - This list can be useful for hobbyists, collectors, or anyone seeking challenging LEGO sets to purchase.
 - The program will also recommend a random LEGO set from the scraped data to help users make a choice.

-## Future Enhancements:
-In the future, we plan to extend this project to scrape additional details for each LEGO set, such as:
-- Price
-- Recommended Age
-- Number of Pieces
-- User Rating

-These additional details are currently not scraped because they are dynamically loaded on the page via JavaScript, which requires more advanced web scraping tools like Selenium.
-For this project, we chose to use BeautifulSoup to keep the scope focused on static content scraping.
-In future iterations, we may introduce Selenium or similar tools to handle dynamic content.

 ## Website Used

 The website scraped is: [LEGO - Challenging LEGO Sets for Adults](https://www.lego.com/en-us/categories/adults-welcome/article/challenging-lego-sets-to-build-for-adults).